No results found. Try again with different words?

 How to Enable Debugging in WordPress (Debug Mode)

 If you enable the debug mode, it will display a log of PHP errors and warnings.
-This can help you find the source of the issue you’re facing quickly.
+This can help you quickly find the source of the issue.

-You can enable debug mode by using a plugin or manually.
+You can enable debug mode manually or using a plugin.
 We will show you how to do it using both methods.

-No matter which method you choose, It’s advisable to do this in your staging environment (same as your new installations, updates, etc.) as errors will become visible on both your frontend and dashboard.
-Thus, doing this on your staging environment will enable you to check errors and fix whatever issues you find without disturbing your visitors.
+Note: No matter which method you choose, It’s advisable to do this in your staging environment (same as your new installations, updates, etc.) as errors will become visible on both your front end and dashboard.

-Step 1 – Navigate to Dashboard > Plugins > Add New;
+Step 1: Navigate to Plugins > Add New from your WordPress dashboard.

-Step 3 – Click the “Install” button on the WP Debugging card in the results.
-Once the plugin is installed, an “Activate” button will appear in the same place;
+Step 3: Click the “Install” button on the WP Debugging.
+Once the plugin is installed, click on the “Activate” button.

 Don’t forget to disable the debug mode after you’re done.